sojibpannashovon2/redux-react-tutorial-2023/README.md

 Redux-Middleware

 Middleware is some code you can put between the framework receiving a request, and the framework generating a response.
 For example, loggers help you with information about past, present and previous.
 The best feature of middleware is that it's composable in a chain.
-You can use multiple independent third-party middleware in a single project.
+You can use multiple independent third-party middleware in a single project.People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.

-People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more. npm i redux-logger or yarn add redux-logger const store = createStore(Reducer, applyMiddleware(logger))
+npm i redux-logger or yarn add redux-logger const store = createStore(Reducer, applyMiddleware(logger))